Akhilg-02/Ecommerce-App-React_Redux/README.md

 - Example:-
 This example is for general purpose so user can login and check the main dashbord. \

- Email: Chirag123@yahoo.com \
+ Email: Karen \
- Password: Chirag123
+ Password: Karen@1234